catstavi/Jobava-Resume/jobavaResume.md

 ###**Objective**

 I am looking to expand and deepen my introductory knowledge of programming and computer science into an employable level.
-I want to  a skill set that will let me create my own applications, as well as give me the tools to contribute substantially to the work of teams on larger scale projects in a professional environment.
+I want to develope a skill set that will let me create my own applications, as well as give me the tools to contribute substantially to the work of teams on larger scale projects in a professional environment.
 As a long term goal, I would like to develop expertise in the area of Natural Language Processing.

 ###**Education**

 University of California at Santa Cruz (UCSC)
 B.A. in Linguistics 2011
 GPA 3.56